Do you have kegs in stock?

 Sorry, due to the number of inquiries not serious about placing orders, we don’t stock-check kegs with our suppliers until the order is firm, with credit card supplied.
 If you are requesting a known limited-availability or seasonal keg, we’ll request alternate choices at time of order.

 Due to the volume of calls inquiring about keg prices, we often point people back to our website for estimate pricing.
-The a keg shell deposit is required for each keg ($45 per keg).
+The prices on the keg list are estimates only, and we will not know the exact pricing until the keg arrives from the supplier.
+If you need exact pricing, please request that be provided with your “keg is ready to pick-up” notification.
+If you are viewing this page to obtain self-estimate, please note that in addition to the estimate keg price (cost of beer) on the list, a keg shell deposit is required for each keg ($45 per keg).

 If you need a way to access your beer, you may request to rent a hand-pump party taps.
 Washington State sales tax is applied to the cost of beer and rental fees.
 All pricing provided prior to sales are estimates only; 99 Bottles’s pricing is subject to supplier cost adjustments.
 The deposits are available for refund when the tap and keg shell are returned in good condition, with registration sticker intact.

 Why do you sometimes limit the number of orders accepted for the weekend?